Quantum dynamics of monitored free fermions: Evolution of quantum correlations and scaling at measurement-induced phase transition: Introduction

 Quantum measurements play a very special role in quantum theory, in view of the non-unitary character of the associated dynamics of a quantum state.
 Specifically, a measurement induces a stochastic wave-function collapse (strong or weak, depending on the measurement strength) that depends on the measurement outcome.
 Effects of quantum measurement on properties of many-body quantum systems are attracting much of research attention.
 It was found that, due to a competition between quantum measurements and unitary dynamics, resulting quantum states may exhibit transitions between phases with different scaling of the entanglement entropy $S$ with the size $\ell$ of a subsystem \cite{Li2018a, Skinner2019a, Chan2019a, Cao2019a, Szyniszewski2019a, Li2019a, Bao2020a}, see also reviews \cite{Potter2022, Fisher2022} and Refs.~\cite{Noel2022a,Koh2022,Hoke2023,Agrawal2023} for experimental studies.
 For frequent measurements, the entanglement entropy scales as the area of the subsystem boundary $\sim \ell^{d-1}$ (area-law phase), implying that the entanglement is localized in the boundary region.
 With lowering measurement rate, a transition into a phase with a faster increase of $S(\ell)$ may take place, characterized by delocalization of quantum information.

-An important class of monitored many-body systems is formed by free-fermion systems, with measurements preserving the Gaussianity of a quantum state (i.e., its Slater-determinant character for pure states) \cite{Cao2019a, Turkeshi2021, Alberton2021a, Buchhold2021a, Coppola2022, Carollo2022, Szyniszewski2022, Poboiko2023a, Poboiko2023b, chahine2023entanglement, Lumia2023, starchl2024generalized, FavaNahum2024}.
+An important class of monitored many-body systems is formed by free-fermion systems, with measurements preserving the Gaussianity of a quantum state (i.e., its Slater-determinant character for pure states) \cite{Cao2019a, Turkeshi2021, Alberton2021a, Buchhold2021a, Coppola2022, Carollo2022, Szyniszewski2022, Jian2023, Fava2023, Poboiko2023a, Poboiko2023b, chahine2023entanglement, Lumia2023, starchl2024generalized, FavaNahum2024}.
 For the case of complex free fermions, it was shown that, in $d=1$ spatial dimension, the system is in the area-law phase for any non-zero monitoring rate (in the asymptotic limit $\ell \to \infty$) \cite{Poboiko2023a, FavaNahum2024}.
 For higher spatial dimensionality, $d > 1$, the system exhibits a phase transition between the area-law phase and a phase with a long-range entanglement characterized by $\ell^{d-1} \ln \ell$ scaling of $S(\ell)$ \cite{Poboiko2023b, chahine2023entanglement}.
 These analytical results have been obtained by mapping to a replica non-linear sigma model (NLSM), supplemented by its renormalization-group analysis.
 They were also confirmed and complemented by numerical simulations.
 In Refs. \cite{Poboiko2023a,Poboiko2023b} an analogy between the measurement-induced phase transition (MIPT) in $d$ dimensions and Anderson-localization transition in $d+1$ dimensions was emphasized.
 The two problems are described by closely related NLSM field theories, although with important differences in the replica limit and the symmetry class.
+We also refer the reader to Refs.~\cite{Jian2022,Jian2023} for a broad discussion of field theories of random non-unitary dynamics and comparison with theories of Anderson localization.